TheTaylorLee/SandboxToolkit/README.md

  # SandboxToolkit

 - This is a sandbox vm prep script to be run within windows sandbox vm.
 Will use 10-20 GB of Free Space and clear when completed.
-- Read host written shell messages for any manual setup steps requiring interaction.
+- Read written shell messages for any manual setup steps requiring interaction.
 These will be presented during pauses in the script.
 - THE PROCESS WILL AT TIMES SEEMS STUCK, BUT IT'S NOT.

 ## Installed Tools